The Curtain Wall tool in Revit can do much more than glazed walls. It can be used for walls with complex patterns, special railings and even casework.

 9- RIGHT-CLICK MULLION FOR SELECTION OPTIONS

-When you select a mullion, only segment between two curtain grids will be selected.
+When you select a mullion, only the segment between two curtain grids will be selected.
 Right-click to get more selection options like in the image below.

 10- UNPIN ELEMENTS TO MODIFY THEM